jaipkapoor99/jaipkapoor99/README.md

 **AI-driven** Software Engineer with deep expertise in full-stack development and modern C++, complemented by a strong background in algorithmic problem-solving.
-My core competency lies in architecting and implementing sophisticated, production-ready systems by leveraging a powerful, integrated **AI toolchain**.
-I specialize in creating automated, hyper-efficient workflows that enhance code quality, accelerate development, and drive innovation.
+My main area of expertise is designing and building complex, reliable applications by leveraging a powerful, integrated set of **AI tools**.
+I specialize in creating automated, highly efficient workflows that enhance code quality, accelerate development, and drive innovation.

 ## Personal Statement

-I am a software engineer who thrives at the intersection of advanced algorithms, full-stack development, and cutting-edge **AI-driven engineering**.
+I am a software engineer who thrives on combining advanced algorithms, full-stack development, and modern **AI-driven engineering**.
 My passion lies in building complex, high-impact solutions, and my methodology is defined by a deep integration of **AI** tools throughout the entire development lifecycle.

-My work on **Bookify**, a production-ready event booking platform, is a testament to this philosophy.
-I architected and built this application from the ground up using React, TypeScript, and Supabase, with **Gemini** and **Claude** as my constant collaborators for architectural design, code generation, and debugging.
-This project, which led to a commercial opportunity, showcases my ability to deliver high-quality, enterprise-grade software in a hyper-efficient, **AI-first** manner.
+My work on **Bookify**, an event booking platform ready for real-world use, is a testament to this philosophy.
+I designed and built this application from the ground up using React, TypeScript, and Supabase, with **Gemini** and **Claude** as my constant collaborators for system design, code generation, and debugging.
+This project, which led to a commercial opportunity, showcases my ability to deliver high-quality software suitable for businesses in a highly efficient, **AI-first** manner.

 This same **AI-augmented** approach is evident in my other projects, such as the **Interactive Tic-Tac-Toe Game**.
 Here, I applied a modern frontend stack—React, TypeScript, and Tailwind CSS—to a classic problem, focusing on a clean, responsive UI, and a modular codebase.
-The game's logic is encapsulated in a custom React Hook (`useTicTacToe`), demonstrating my commitment to writing maintainable, well-structured code, a process significantly streamlined by my **AI toolchain**.
+The game's logic is neatly organized into a reusable component (`useTicTacToe`), demonstrating my commitment to writing maintainable, well-structured code, a process significantly streamlined by my set of **AI tools**.

 I am constantly seeking opportunities to push the boundaries of what's possible with an **AI-augmented workflow**.
-My unique blend of full-stack expertise, deep algorithmic knowledge, and a state-of-the-art **AI toolchain** allows me to tackle complex challenges with creativity and efficiency.
+My unique blend of full-stack expertise, deep algorithmic knowledge, and a modern set of **AI tools** allows me to tackle complex challenges with creativity and efficiency.

 ## Education